bcionescu/Howly/README.md

 ```
 ## Documentation

-For the nerds out there who are curious how this work, let's go through each function one by one, discuss what it does, and how it does it.
+For the nerds out there who are curious how this program works, let's go through each function one by one, discuss what it does, and how it does it.

 ### Getting the path